ALegitCookie/cs2-dedicatedserver-awp_arena/README.md

 ## Creating a new server (for beginners) (skip over this if you know how to make a CS2 Server)

+### You can reference my Youtube tutorial for installing a CS2 Server on Windows here: https://youtu.be/NV6waF7lRqo?si=f4-6tlxJZVl_Ufyd

 First, We are going to make a fresh install of Counter Strike 2 Dedicated Server.
 If you know how to do so, go ahead and do it now.

 If you are a beginner who does not know how to make a CS2 server, no worries.
 I'm going to show you a super easy way to create and manage a CS2 server (on windows).
 If you are on linux, please find an installation tutorial elsewhere.